vs SciSpace

 Three differences worth flagging — these are why we built our tools rather than using SciSpace:

-• Pre-indexed gap library: our 17,000+ gaps are extracted up-front from 13,000+ academic papers (each gap is anchored to specific cited evidence and a synthesised summary page at /research-gaps/[slug]).
+• Pre-indexed gap library: our 120,000+ open gaps are mined up-front from 100,000+ academic papers, each anchored to specific cited evidence; 1,100+ of them have a permanent, citable analysis page at /research-gaps/[slug].
 SciSpace generates gap suggestions on-demand from an LLM call.
 Pre-indexed gaps are deeper and more reproducible; on-demand gaps are faster for unusual topics.

 • Calibrated peer review: our second tool, AI Review, runs 8 specialist agents on the full PDF and returns an editorial decision in 15 minutes.
 SciSpace doesn't currently offer a calibrated peer review pipeline of comparable depth.